-Besides synthesizing, retrieval methods can also acquire matching sound for input conditions.
-For example, Oncescu et al.~\cite{Oncescu21a} trained cross-modal embedding models to support text-to-audio retrieval.
-Multi-modality models like VAST ~\cite{chen2023vast} also supports text-to-audio retrieval that could potentially be used to provide sound assets for AR experiences.
-A recent work called Soundify \cite{lin2023soundify} utilizes retrieved sound assets to sonify videos.
-They claim that although sound retrieval do not ensure coverage for all input descriptions, the retrieved sound assets usually surpass synthesis results in terms of quality.
-In this case, combining generation and retrieval in the sound acquisition pipeline seems to be a natural method that integrates merits of both.
-We are going to explore this possibility in this work.
+Besides synthesis, retrieval methods can also acquire matching sound for input conditions.
+For example, Koepke \textit{et al.}~\cite{koepke2022audio} trained cross-modal embedding models to support text-to-audio retrieval.
+Multi-modal models like VAST ~\cite{chen2023vast} also support text-to-audio retrieval that could potentially be used to provide sound assets for AR experiences.
+Recent work, called \textit{Soundify} \cite{lin2023soundify}, utilizes retrieved sound assets to sonify videos.
+The authors claim that although sound retrieval does not ensure coverage for all input descriptions, the retrieved sound assets usually surpass the synthesis results in terms of quality.
+In this case, combining generation and retrieval in the sound acquisition pipeline seems to be a natural method that integrates the merits of both.
+We explore this possibility with SonifyAR.

 Unlike other existing sound acquisition methods, AR poses unique challenges in the matching of input condition and output sound.
-The multi-modal nature of AR interactions, including the information of the virtual object (\textit{e.g.} a toy robot with a walking animation), real environment (\textit{e.g.} a living room space with a wooden table in the middle), and user intent (\textit{e.g.} user taps on a virtual model), need to be carefully processed into the sound acquisition pipeline to result in matching sound assets.
+The multi-modal nature of AR interactions, including the information of the virtual object (\textit{e.g.} a toy robot with a walking animation), real environment (\textit{e.g.} a living room with a wooden table), and user action (\textit{e.g.} user taps on a virtual model), needs to be carefully processed into the sound acquisition pipeline to result in matching sound assets.